openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/python/docs/components/responses/response_headers_with_no_body.md

 # Response HeadersWithNoBody

 ## Description
-A response that contains headers but no body
+A response that contains headers but no body<br>

 ## ApiResponse
 Name | Type | Description  | Notes